taw00/manuscript-css/README.md

 [README-structure-summary.md](README-structure-summary.md).

 3. Missing: (Poetry) No 2nd page+ of poem continuation blocks.

+It's on my to-do list to fix the poetry manuscript stuff.
+Right now, this set of CSS can produce a document that present poetry.
+But right now, it cannot produce a document that matches the industry standard poetry manuscript formatting.

 Also check out the myriad of authoring platforms out there: Scrivener, Novlr,